Feeld/junior-infra-task/ANSWERS.md

 Support - Availvable
 Features -

-How well does *Icinga* intergrate with K8s running in GCP?
+How well does *Nagios* intergrate with K8s running in GCP?
-How well does *Icinga* intergrate with GCP APIs?
+How well does *Nagios* intergrate with GCP APIs?

-How well does *Icinga* intergrate with Postgres, Redis, RabbitMG and MongoDB?
+How well does *Nagios* intergrate with Postgres, Redis, RabbitMG and MongoDB?

+Most Nagios plugins, addons or extensions can be dound on the [exchange](https://exchange.nagios.org).
+Another noteworthy project is the [Advanced Nadios Plugin Collection](https://github.com/harisekhon/nagios-plugins).

+- Nagios can be used to monitor Redis with a list of the plugins that can be found [here](https://github.com/harisekhon/nagios-plugins), there is also a [Regis Enterprise Software Nagios Plugin](https://docs.redislabs.com/latest/rs/administering/monitoring-metrics/nagios-plugin/).
+- There are [MongoDB plugins](https://github.com/mzupan/nagios-plugin-mongodb) thatcan be used for Nadios MongoDB monitoring.
+- Nagios can be used to monitor Redis using a list of the plugins that can be found [here](https://github.com/harisekhon/nagios-plugins)
+- [Nagios](https://www.nagios.com/solutions/postgres-monitoring/) offers Postgres monitoring, including connection status, databases, table sizes and other metrics

 ### Prometheus